prominence-eosc/docs/quick-start.md

 ```
 $ prominence login
 ```
 Here you will be asked to go to a web page provided by the OIDC server.
 After logging in you will need to enter the provided device code.
 One this is done `Authentication successful` will appear.
+The tokens are short-lived: they currently after 1 hour.

 You are now ready to use PROMINENCE.

 For a very simple job you can just specify a container image and the command to execute (and any required arguments).
 For example, here we run a [container](https://hub.docker.com/r/docker/whalesay/) from the Docker demo tutorial: